 In groups, the Eco-Club participants have made rubbings of leaves and bark, using the wetland for arts and crafts, and developed their own wetland board game.
 Much fun was had when we spent the afternoon playing one other’s games.

 Yearly themes have been developed through the interests of the Club members.
-The students developed their knowledge of South African butterflies when they made their own butterfly using old panty-hose, wire and a liberal splash of paint, and discovered the Monarch Butterfly and its hidden talents.
-The Eco-Club members were very proud of the butterflies which they displayed at the Afro-Pop Cultural Evening.
+The students developed their knowledge of South African butterflies when they made their own butterfly using old pantyhose, wire and a liberal splash of paint, and discovered the Monarch Butterfly and its hidden talents.
+The Eco-Club members were immensely proud of the butterflies which they displayed at the Afro-Pop Cultural Evening.
 Club members have also undertaken activities to enhance their own natural environments at home, through designing and using recycled material to construct variety of bird feeders as well as bring home their very own vegetable gardens.

 Water quality testing has been a highlight of the Eco-Club, with our own highly qualified mothers providing an afternoon of serious science!